snoyberg/keter/packaging/README.md

 We provide two scripts to assist in building debian packages.

+## Requirements

+The `mkketerdeb.sh` script requires `cabal` with sandbox support.
+But will try to install the other dependencies on it's own.

 ## Building keter-X.Y.Z.deb

 1. Download a recent keter release from <https://github.com/snoyberg/keter/releases>